Jaded-Encoding-Thaumaturgy/lvsfunc/docs/installation/usage.rst

     descaled_clip_a = lvf.descale(clip)
     descaled_clip_b = lvf.scale.descale(clip)

-Calling them from the relevant submodule is considered good practice, but for convenience, it may be easier to call the function directly.
+Calling them from the relevant sub-module is considered good practice, but for convenience, it may be easier to call the function directly.

-You can also import individual functions from submodules.
+You can also import individual functions from sub-modules.

 .. code-block:: py